devhliu/wrt-project/radon_inversion/backprojection/README.md

 </p>

-Octave/Matlab scripts for inversion of classical Radon transforms in 2D/3D via backprojection.
-Functions here take on input a CSV file containing Radon transforms and perform reconstructions by applying first a dual Radon transform (backprojection) and then a filter is applied (R* and then spectral derivative - square root of Laplacian in 2D, Laplacian in 3D).
+Octave/Matlab/C codes for computation of the adjoint Radon transforms in 2D/3D.
+In 3D the inversion of Radon transforms can be implemented as a backprojection algorithm when the adjoint transform is applied first and then the laplacian is applied after.
+In 2D the after the adjoint transform the inversion is not given by a laplacian (but a Hilbert transform), however for completeness reasons we put here code for laplacian in 2D.

-  * **adjrad3d.m** - computation of adjoint Radon transform in 3D
+  * **adjrad3d.m** - Matlab/Octave scrpit for computation of the adjoint Radon transform in 3D
   * **laplace2dfft.m** - spectral laplacian in 2D
   * **laplace3dfft.m** - spectral laplacian in 3D
+  * **hilbert1dfft.m** - spectral Hilbert transform in 2D

 #### Usage

  * **adjrad3d.m**

-       test_function = adjrad3d(filename, ngrid, nphi, ntheta, nshift, interp_method=1, rsupp=1.0, exp_coeff=2.0)
+       output_adjoint = adjrad3d(filename, ngrid, nphi, ntheta, nshift, interp_method=1, rsupp=1.0, exp_coeff=2.0)

        Script reads Radon transforms in 3D from file and performs 1D Fourier transforms along shift variable.